Linenhall, Dublin: Area

 The area known as Linenhall built up around the historical market hall, and the series of streets which now comprise the area reflect those connections, particularly with northern counties and areas of Ireland connected with the linen and cloth trade.
 Extant streets include Coleraine Street, Lurgan Street, and Lisburn Street.
 Derry Street to the north of Linenhall was built over when the hall expanded in 1781.
 There are also streets named for the building, Linenhall Street, Linenhall Terrace, Linenhall Parade, and Yarnhall Street.

 Present

-Remnants of the original complex can be seen in the Linenhall campus of the Technological University Dublin off Yarnhall Street.
+Remnants of the original complex can be seen in the Linenhall campus of the Technological University Dublin off Yarnhall Street, which now houses the Schools of Architecture and Construction.